 One key area that often produces friction and can frustrate users to the point where they abandon is form completion.
+During peak times for online shopping it’s essential to convert your users either for a sale or through micro conversions to use later down the line.

 - Smaller smartphone screens allow less space for designing forms and adding key features like explanatory text.